 General description

 This document describes how the test sequences considered in JVET-AH2021 are obtained, and lists encodings available.
 The goal is to enable experimental viewings and expert tests at the current meeting, using both HEVC and VVC encodings.
 HEVC was added to answer a request from 3GPP in a liaison letter.
 A wide range of QPs have been prepared to span both the high quality range (for test category 2) and a broader range of qualities (for test category 1).
+Film grain parameters have been manually determined, using the frequency filtering model for the sake of simplicity considering the tools available.

 Test sequences and encodings available